1000Project/Council_of_1000/docs/lore/realms.md

 The Seven Realms are the metaphysical, philosophical, and mechanical foundation of the Council of 1000.
 They shape the world, the Champions, the deck-building rules, and the evolving story of the Thousandfold Realm.

-This file serves as the **reader-facing overview**.
+This file serves as the **reader-facing Realm overview**.
-The deeper, more exhaustive descriptions remain preserved in the internal lore bibles.
+The deeper, more exhaustive Realm analyses remain within the internal lore bibles.